gatsbyjs/gatsby/docs/docs/preprocessing-external-images.md

 ---
 title: My first blogpost!
 featuredImgUrl: https://images.unsplash.com/photo-1560237731-890b122a9b6c
+featuredImgAlt: Mountains with a starry sky
 ---

 Hello World
 ```

 You can use a custom Frontmatter field for the URL of the featured image you want to pull down and use as part of the site.

 By default, this is a string value as you haven't told Gatsby yet how to interpret it.
 However, you can add some code into `gatsby-node.js` to modify it.